Potential project list¶

-This is a list of projects that are interesting for potential contributors who are seriously interested in the PyPy project.
+Below is a list of projects that are interesting for potential contributors who are seriously interested in the PyPy project.
 They mostly share common patterns - they’re mid-to-large in size, they’re usually well defined as a standalone projects and they’re not being actively worked on.
-For small projects that you might want to work on, it’s much better to either look at the issue tracker, pop up on #pypy on irc.freenode.net or write to the mailing list.
+For small projects that you might want to work on look above or either look at the issue tracker, pop up on #pypy on irc.freenode.net or write to the mailing list.
 This is simply for the reason that small possible projects tend to change very rapidly.

 The numpy is rapidly progressing in pypy, so feel free to come to IRC and ask for proposed topic.
 A not necesarilly up-to-date list of topics is also available.